-So, I’m going to cover, just cover the some of the most commonly used components that you’ll encounter when you’re rolling Power BI out, in the enterprise that includes the Power BI Pro lessens, the standard Power BI Service, Power BI Premium options, the Power BI Gateway.
+So, I’m going to cover some of the most commonly used components that you’ll encounter when you’re rolling Power BI out, in the enterprise that includes the Power BI Pro license, the standard Power BI Service, Power BI Premium options, the Power BI Gateway.
 The Report Server, and some other applications and services that you’ll commonly find either in use are integrated with the Power BI rollout.

 Now, which one of these you need for your organization?
 Really depends, and we’ll talk a little bit about what the, what the different reasons are for different pieces.

 So, first up, as Power BI Pro, Power BI Pro is as per user license, and the key thing that Power BI Pro provides is, it enables users to do sharing and collaboration, obviously in an enterprise situation, you want to be able to share your reports.